 Jim’s clients include the American Public Power Association, the National Association of Telecommunications Officers and Advisors (NATOA), regional and state utility associations and municipal leagues, and numerous public and private entities in more than 35 states.
 Jim was the founder and president of the US Broadband Coalition, a large and diverse group of communications service providers, high technology companies, manufacturers, labor unions, public interest and consumer groups, educational institutions, state and local government entities, utilities, content creators, foundations, charitable institutions, and other organizations, that helped develop a national consensus on the need for a national broadband strategy and recommended the framework that was subsequently reflected in the Federal Communications Commission’s National Broadband Plan.
 He served as a consultant to Google in Fiber for Communities project and participated in several Gig.U projects.
-He is also the co-founder and president of the Coalition for Local Internet Choice, an alliance of hundreds of public and private organizations and individuals that works to prevent or remove barriers to the ability of local governments to make the critical broadband infrastructure decisions that affect their communities.
+He is also the co-founder and president of the Coalition for Local Internet Choice, an alliance of more than 350 organizations and individuals that works to prevent or remove barriers to the ability of local governments to make the critical broadband infrastructure decisions that affect their communities.

 As a litigator, Jim has had first-chair responsibility in numerous cases involving complex factual, legal and policy issues, multiple parties, and large amounts in controversy.
 He also works regularly with multi-disciplinary teams of legal, financial, accounting, engineering and other technical experts to assist local and regional government entities in making comprehensive telecommunications plans, establishing state-of-the-art communications systems, developing strategic partners, and integrating right-of-way and zoning ordinances, franchises, licenses, pole-attachment agreements, contracts, forms, permits and other related documents.